 Finally, we asked students their opinion of possible future services we could offer.
-We provided a list of proposed new or expanded services and asked them to select which they would like to see.
+We provided a list of possible new or expanded services and asked them to select which they would like to see.
 The most highly ranked option was a vending machine that would provide academic tools such as paper, pens, pencils, and test forms.
 Eighty-seven percent strongly agreed or agreed that would be a valuable service to offer.
-The second and third most selected additions (with 85% strongly agreeing or agreeing each) was being open on weekends or later (weekend hours was slightly ahead with 53% strongly agreeing compared to 52% for later hours).
-Thankfully, in the fall 2014 semester we have been able to provide both of these as the Library is now open until 8pm Mondays through Thursdays and is now open for four hours on Saturdays.
-Both of these were successfully implemented by Dr. Goel, working cooperatively with Library staff.
-Additionally, the fourth most valued change was a color printer (81% strongly agreeing or agreeing).
-This is now also in place with the addition of two WEPA printing stations in the Library, both of which have color printing capability.
+The second and third most selected changes (with 85% strongly agreeing or agreeing) was being open on weekends or later (weekend hours was slightly ahead with 53% strongly agree compared to 52% for later hours).
+Thankfully, in the fall 2014 semester we have been able to provide both of these as the Library is now open until 8pm Monday through Thursday and is now open for four hours Saturday.
+Both of these were successfully implemented by Dr. Goel working with Library staff.
+Additionally, the fourth most valued change was a color printer (81% strongly agree or agree).
+This is now also in place with the addition of two WEPA printing stations in the Library, which have color printing capability.